alex-piccione/Python-Programming-Lessons/README.md

 **Q. How to run the code**

+**A.**
 main.py: this is our "program" test.py: this is the test that prove that the program works (or fail)

 Both "main.py" and "test.py" can be run.
-If you run "main.py" it just execute the main() program that show ""
+If you run "main.py" it just execute the main() program that shows "Python lesson".
+If you run test.py it execute a predefined list of tests against the implemented function and shows the results.

 ## PyCharm